SolaceSamples/solace-samples-amqp-qpid-jms1/docs/_tutorials/publish-subscribe.md

 ## Solace message router properties

-In order to send or receive messages to a Solace message router, you need to know a few details of how to connect to the Solace message router.
-Specifically you need to know the following:
+In order to send or receive messages to a Solace message router, you need to know a few details about how to connect to the Solace message router.
+Specifically, you need to know the following:

 <table>
 <tbody>